codechefmarc/localist_drupal/README.md

 - `groups`
 - `photos`
 - `tickets`
-5. In the `fields` section for the title field (for example), notice the `selector` is pointing to `localist_data/title` - the `localist_data/` is important to preface before the field name from Localist.
+1. In the `fields` section for the title field (for example), notice the `selector` is pointing to `localist_data/title` - the `localist_data/` is important to preface before the field name from Localist.
+The exception are the dates, noted below.
 Field names from Localist can be found in the events section of the [Localist API documentation](https://developer.localist.com/doc/api#events).

 ## Event Dates